 • Learn about the local shark population at the Chatham Shark Center

-• Taste test stuffed quahogs and clam chowder
+• Taste-test stuffed quahogs and clam chowder

 • Walk along Main Street in Hyannis and pop in all the adorable gift shops